 Mohammed is a Business Management student at Northeastern University.
 On his way to class, he would always walk by the same American Sign Language (ASL) course and became intrigued by the silence that filled the room.
 Eager to learn more, he decided to sign up for the ASL course himself.
 We met Mohammed at the George W. Veditz ASL Festival at Northeastern University, where he was hoping to speak with Deaf and hard of hearing individuals and utilize some of the signs he’s learned over the course of the semester.
 Although this was a great place to learn more and practice his signs, he told us, it was also quite overwhelming for him.

-- I’m telling my friends and cousins– everyone.
-Everyone at first was asking me “Why do you take it?” or saying “You won’t use it.
-You will forget everything.”
-But I think that more than the sign language itself, we understand the Deaf people in general.
-That’s the most beneficial thing from this class.
+Yes, of course.
+I’m telling my friends and cousins– everyone.
+Everyone at first was telling me why do you take it, or you won’t use it– you will forget everything.
+But I think that more than the sign language itself, we understand the deaf people in general and that’s the most beneficial thing from this class.

 Maybe if more of us can simply choose to feed our curiosities like Mohammed did with sign language, we can continue to smash preconceived notions we have about other people in our world – one semester at a time.